swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 - "Use `numpy.mean(array, axis=0)` or `numpy.mean(array, axis=1)` to calculate statistics across the specified axis."
 - "Use the `pyplot` library from `matplotlib` for creating simple visualizations."
 ---
-In this lesson we will learn how to manipulate the inflammation dataset with Python.
-But before we discuss how to deal with many data points, we will show how to store a single value on the computer.
+In this lesson, we will learn how to manipulate the inflammation dataset with Python, but before we discuss how to deal with many data points, we will show how to store a single value on the computer.

 The line below [assigns]({{ page.root }}/reference/#assign) the value `55` to a [variable]({{ page.root }}/reference/#variable) `weight_kg`: